 - When it’s raining during the colder months, you will never get warm when riding “leisurely” so keeping your head and ears warm with a cap is important.

-- And you will most likely be riding “leisurely” because visibility is very limited in heavy rain and you don’t want to be riding fast on wet pavement.
-I’ve had a few close calls and traumatic rides the last few weeks which has been making me think twice about commuting when I get up in the mornings… but I force myself to forget and just do it.
-Of course, I’m always grateful that I talked myself into it and I never regret a ride!
+- And you will most likely be riding “leisurely” because visibility is very limited in heavy rain, and you don’t want to be riding fast on wet pavement.
+I’ve had a few close calls, and traumatic rides the last few weeks which has been making me think twice about commuting when I get up in the mornings… but I force myself to forget and just do it.
+Of course, I’m always grateful that I talked myself into it, and I never regret a ride!

 - These shoe covers keep my feet warm and dry … but only for about 10km!
 My work is 12km away and my feet always starts to get wet when I’m 2km away (when it’s absolutely pouring cats and dogs).
 SIGH.
 It’s a losing battle and I’m sure you can duct-tape the bottom of your shoes to keep the water out… but again, I can’t be bothered.
+A little bit of water won’t kill you!

 - I’m SUPER lazy and don’t even bother bringing extra gear and will just wear my wet clothes back home… but I always bring extra socks!
 I can handle a lot of discomfort… but I can’t even imagine the thought of having to put on wet socks!